Timelines

 Blue Card

-The Blue Card is a new residence permit that allows highly-qualified non-european migrants to work in the European Union since August 1st, 2012.
+The Blue Card is a new residence permit that allows highly-qualified non-European migrants to work in the European Union as of August 1st, 2012.
 This offer is mainly dedicated to academics seeking employment who meet income requirements.

 Germany